 Students will be considered for re-enrollment, following a full semester of suspension, if a satisfactory student evaluation is received from another school system.
-This will be determined by recommendation of CCS school administration and the school board.
+This will be determined by the recommendation of the CCS school administration and the school board.

-Cell Phone & other Smart Device Use Policy
+Cell Phone and other Smart Device Use Policy for High School

-Students may not use their cell phone during the school day in any class including ILT and AO.
-Cell phones may be used only before or after school, during lunch and during passing periods.
-During class all phones must be powered off and placed face up on the corner of the student desk or table.
+Students may not use their cell phones during the school day during instruction time.
+All cell phones should be placed in appropriate spots, at the teacher's discretion, during instruction time.
+Cell phones may be used only before or after school, during lunch, during passing periods, or at the teacher's discretion during non-instruction time.
 If a student is caught using their cell phone during an unapproved time or found on their person during class it will be taken up and sent to the office for a probationary period.
-Habitual abuse of the policy can lead to Detention or Saturday School in addition to the students not being allowed to bring their phone back to school.
+Habitual abuse of the policy can lead to Detention or Saturday School in addition to the students not being allowed to bring their phones back to school.
 Smart Watches will not be allowed during the school day.
 They should be left in student cars or lockers during classes.
-Bluetooth headphones should only be allowed upon approval from the individual teacher and should not be used in common spaces between classes or during lunch.
+Bluetooth headphones are allowed at the discretion of the teachers during instruction time and non-instruction time.
+They are not permitted during passing periods or at lunch.